Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Target-Bench

 \subsubsection{Semantic Target Data Collection}

+The data collected in this work is to support the evaluation of video world models on mapless semantic navigation tasks.
+The objective is to assess whether a model can infer a plausible motion trend toward a specific semantic target in the scene.
+Therefore, the robot dog is always initialized with the target already present in the field of view.
+To guarantee a clear and unambiguous motion trend, a human operator manipulates the robot using a direct goal-approach strategy, maintaining constant forward speed and minimizing unnecessary heading oscillations.
+This avoids exploration and results in stable and reproducible motion patterns across different scenes.

-Each data sample in the Target dataset consists of four components: a video sequence, a ground truth trajectory, a semantic target and a point cloud map.
+Each processed data sample in the Target dataset consists of four components: a video sequence, a ground truth trajectory, a semantic target specified in the form of a prompt, and a point cloud map.
 Video frames are captured at 25Hz, yielding approximately 10 seconds of continuous observation per sample.
-The semantic targets are annotated and pre-selected by human experts to ensure diversity and relevance for navigation tasks.
-Fig.~\ref{fig:all_traj} shows that our trajectories span diverse directions and movement patterns, providing balanced and realistic navigation coverage.
-Fig.~\ref{fig:category} presents the semantic target distribution with a variety of scenarios.
-This mix captures both indoor and outdoor environments with common static and dynamic objects.
-Fig.~\ref{fig:wordcloud} highlights the dataset’s rich caption vocabulary.
-The targets are defined as either \emph{explicit} or \emph{implicit}.
+The first 2 seconds are used for scale factor computation in Sec.~\ref{sec:world_decoder}, the latter 8 seconds are used as future frames for model inference and training.
+Each prompt is a concise imperative command expressed in natural language, ensuring that the navigation outcome can be judged with respect to a single well-defined goal in the scene.
+The semantic targets are pre-selected by human experts to ensure diversity and relevance for navigation tasks.
+Each target is defined as either \emph{explicit} or \emph{implicit}.
 Explicit targets specify the object name directly, whereas implicit targets describe the object through its attributes or functions embedded in the prompt context (Fig.~\ref{fig:scene_vis}).
-Overall, the whole dataset is divided into a train split (325 scenarios) and a benchmark (evaluation) split (125 scenarios).
+Among the 450 collected samples, 232 are indoors and 218 are outdoors, 72 have implicit targets and 378 have explicit targets.
+125 samples are curated as the benchmark set based on scene/target diversity and a balanced distribution of left/forward/right motion trends, while the remaining 325 samples are used exclusively as training set.
+Fig.~\ref{fig:dataset_viz} demonstrates the benchmark dataset structure.